IniasP/cloudflare-ingress-guard/README.md

 **Cloudflare Ingress Guard** is a small Kubernetes controller that protects your ingresses by automatically restricting access to [Cloudflare’s official IP ranges](https://www.cloudflare.com/ips/).
+The result is that it is no longer possible to bypass Cloudflare's "orange cloud" proxy service for DNS records pointing to those ingresses.
 It is designed to work with the **NGINX Ingress Controller**.

 ## Usage